sefcom/greenhouse/MINIKUBE.md

-1) Install minikube as per https://minikube.sigs.k8s.io/docs/start
+1) Install `minikube` as per https://minikube.sigs.k8s.io/docs/start and `kvm2` as per https://minikube.sigs.k8s.io/docs/drivers/kvm2/

 Make sure you have kubectl installed (as per https://kubernetes.io/docs/reference/kubectl/), or use the built-in `minikube kubectl`